Frequently Asked Questions

 Papers can be deposited by USQ staff and approved USQ students.

 In the case of student papers, USQ ePrints staff will do the actual depositing into the archive on behalf of students.
-Student deposits may be dissertations forming part of a coursework Masters or Doctorate degree, or published reseach papers arising from work conducted for a postgraduate degree or research reports forming a substantial part of an undergraduate degree (where submission is approved by the Dean of Faculty).
+Student deposits may be dissertations forming part of a coursework Masters or Doctorate degree, or published research papers arising from work conducted for a postgraduate degree or research reports forming a substantial part of an undergraduate degree (where submission is approved by the Dean of Faculty).

 How do I deposit papers?